MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/inheritance-process-model.md

 - When the workflow state changes to Closed or Done, copy the user identity to the Closed By field.

 > [!IMPORTANT]
-> Predefined system rules will take precedent over any custom rule that you define which would overwrite it.
+> Predefined system rules take precedent over any custom rule that you define which would overwrite it.

 Custom rules provide support for a number of business use cases, allowing you to go beyond setting a default value for a field or make it required.
 Rules allow you to clear the value of a field, copy a value into a field, and apply values based on dependencies between different fields' values.